Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 We found libraries in the literature that permit the execution of Python codes from OpenFOAM, like PythonFOAM~\cite{ pythonfoam} or Pybind11~\cite{ pybind11}, as well as codes that launch OpenFOAM simulations from Python, like PyFOAM~\cite{ pyfoam}.
 However, none of these allow communication with the necessary characteristics.
 For this reason, we developed a new, fast, and bidirectional communication method.
 We based our method on RAM communication using the Python binding Ctypes~\cite{ ctypes} for transferring data between C++ and Python and the Shared Memory technique~\cite{ shm} to allocate data in RAM.
 Furthermore, we created a library for reading/writing data in OpenFOAM ASCII input/output format from Python, converting it to Python data and vice versa.
 For testing, we implemented a hard-disk communication to compare the performance of our method.
 We observed an 80\% run-time reduction in the training process using the in-RAM method compared to the basic hard disk one.

 It is worth mentioning that TensorFlow divides the entire dataset into mini-batches of data to exploit GPU parallelization.
 In our case, we ran both the TensorFlow and the OpenFOAM parts in CPU, but we parallelized the execution of the simulations that compose each batch using the OpenMP~\cite{ openmp} package.
 That is why our batch size is not a power of two as usual since we are limited to the number of CPU threads.
+In the next version of the code, we plan to make the deep learning part fully GPU-compatible, so that the execution of the code becomes a sequential GPU-CPU-GPU procedure.